 How Will You Know A Website Has SSL?

 If you are suspicious of a website, or just want to be extra cautious before entering your login and/or payment information, check for a valid SSL certificate.
 The method for doing this varies depending on the type of device, and the browser, that you are using.
 It also depends on the validation level of the website.
 In almost all cases, you will see some type of indication in the address bar of your browser.

 What to look for:

 Look for a padlock symbol.
 Common colors for the symbol are green, gold, or black/gray, which means SSL is working.
-A red padlock symbol, a crossed out lock, or an open lock, means it is not secure.
-The address bar being highlighted in green also means it is secure.
+A red padlock symbol, a crossed-out lock, or an open lock, means it is not secure.
+The address bar is highlighted in green also means it is secure.